kvikee

 Microsoft admits error: shipped Xbox controllers without batteries for months.
 Now offering compensation.

-For four months, gamers worldwide received boxes from Microsoft containing new Xbox Wireless controllers or custom-ordered from the Xbox Design Lab… with empty interiors.
+For four months, gamers worldwide received boxes from Microsoft containing new Xbox Wireless controllers or custom-ordered units from the Xbox Design Lab… with empty battery compartments.
 The essential component was missing: the rechargeable lithium-ion battery that is standardly included with these devices.
 This wasn't a single batch issue, but a systematic logistical error that the company silently tolerated from December 2025.

 The problem affected a "limited number" of controllers, as Microsoft stated, but for the affected users, the scale was devastating.
 Every buyer believed they were receiving a complete, ready-to-use peripheral.
-Instead, they had to purchase an additional battery or use disposable AA batteries (which don't offer similar longevity and charging capability).
-This wasn't just a technical problem; it was a broken promise from the platform's creator.
+Instead, they had to purchase an additional battery or use disposable AA batteries, which lack the same longevity and convenience.
+This wasn't just a technical problem; it was a broken promise from the platform's creator, raising questions about their quality control (QC) standards.

 Verification Time: What Now?